Monte Escobedo

+History

+The municipality-titled was given in 1820, when the Cortes of Cádiz in Spain was established.
 The Township was named as Francisco de Escobedo y Díaz, an early settler of the town.
+It's the seat of the Monte Escobedo municipality.

+Delictive issues

 The last police officer of Monte Escobedo disappeared on January 19, 2021.
 Two police officers resigned in December 2020; in 2013 there were 22 officers.
 The municipality is now completely controlled by the Jalisco New Generation Cartel (CJNG).

+The town’s mayor, Ramiro Sánchez, facing pressure from both warring factions, was pressured to allocate municipal resources such as ambulances for cartel-related conflicts.
+Due to security threats, he and his family fled to the United States, where he continued governing remotely until 2022.
+He has since returned to Monte Escobedo with his family and has faced no apparent danger.